hashd-social/api/README.md

-# Hashd Management API
+# HASHdash API

-Optional backend service for HASHD admin frontend instances.
-Provides MongoDB storage and wallet-based authentication for waitlist management, email verification, and analytics.
-Not required for core protocol functionality—HASHD runs entirely on-chain without a backend.
+Backend service for the HASHD Management Portal.
+Used for waitlist handling, analytics, and operational tooling.
+Not part of the core protocol and not required by the official HASHD client.

 ## Getting Started